 I can't stress enough how important it is to put your plant in a spot where it gets the right amount of light.
 For some plants that can be lots of bright sunlight.
 If they don't receive enough light, they will struggle to grow and be spindly.
 For others, like this Cast Iron Plant, low light is best.

 Plants that get too much sunlight can show browning at the tips of the leaves.

-So before you buy, decide where you want to put the plant and then observe how much sun that spot received.
+So before you buy, it’s important to decide where you want to put a plant or plants and then observe how much sun that spot receives.
 Then buy the plant that will work for that spot.
+How will you know?
+Most plants have labels indicating how much light the plant requires.
+(The tags should also let you know the optimal temperature for the plant and watering and feeding requirements.)
 If you've already purchased your plant, do a quick bit of research to find out the amount of light it needs and then move it to a spot that fits.

 2. To Water or Not To Water